 I like to think 'digital minimalism' refers to intentional and purposeful use of digital technology, moreso than cutting it out completely.
 However, I understand they can sometimes look the same, since stopping the use of digital technology can sometimes raise questions about how much we needed it to begin with.

-I'm not game to call myself a digital minimalist, but in redesigning my life after social media I have become enamoured with certain DM practices, as well as some practices that borrow from other movements like Degoogle and NoSurf.
+The idea of going back to using computers as tools appeals to me now that I've tried them as a lifestyle.
+I'm not game to actually call myself a digital minimalist, but in redesigning my life after social media I have become enamoured with certain DM practices, as well as some practices that borrow from other movements like Degoogle, NoSurf, degrowth, and slow productivity.

 Here's a bit about where I'm at, what's working for me, and tips I've tried and/or seen recommended by others.